Providing guidance on best practice concerning the use of social media

 Need help

-Read the Library’s Social Media Skills website.
+Read the Library’s Digital wellbeing website.

 Learn how to report concerning behaviour.
 If other people's social media behaviour is causing you to feel uncomfortable, harassed or bullied seek help immediately.
 The Harassment and Discrimination Contact Officer Network is a group of University staff and students and is the first point of contact for information about resolution and support options.
 You can also contact the Griffith University Counselling Service.